xikanfeng2/I-Impute/README.md

 ## Usage

 ### Quick start
-The following code runs MAGIC on simulation data located in the I-Impute repository.
+The following code runs I-Impute on simulation data located in the I-Impute repository.

 ```Python
 import iimpute